Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Noise channel after randomized compiling

 \subsection{Rotation twirling}

-In this section, we derive the noise channel obtained after Pauli twirling and applying the rotation twirling on neighbouring qubits such as described in Sec.~\ref{sec:twirl} (see Fig.~\ref{fig:twirling}).
+In this section, we derive the noise channel obtained after Pauli twirling and apply the rotation twirling on neighboring qubits such as described in Sec.~\ref{sec:twirlcrosstalk} (see Fig.~\ref{fig:twirling}).
 First, we start by a simpler case, we consider a 1-qubit noise channel and apply this double RC procedure.
 The noise channel of Eq.~\eqref{eq:twirl} is modified as follows:

-where $\mathcal{T}_R=\{R_x(\pi/2), R_y(\pi/2), R_z(\pi/2)\}$ as defined in Sec.~\ref{sec:twirl}.
+where $\mathcal{T}_R=\{R_x(\pi/2), R_y(\pi/2), R_z(\pi/2)\}$ as defined in Sec.~\ref{sec:twirlcrosstalk}.
 For each rotation $R$, the Pauli matrices $p_1$ and $p_2$ are mapped to the Pauli matrices $ p'_1= R^\dagger. p_1.R$ and $ p'_2= R^\dagger. p_2.R$ and we rewrite Eq.~\eqref{eq:rotation 1 qubit}:

-The same derivation as in the Appendix~\ref{ap:nqubit noise} can be done for $p'_1$ and $p'_2$ and therefore only the diagonal term $p'_1=p'_2$ does not vanish.
+The same derivation as in the above subsection can be done for $p'_1$ and $p'_2$ and therefore only the diagonal term $p'_1=p'_2$ does not vanish.
 We get:

 The effect of the rotation matrices when the identity matrix is applied ($p=\mathbb{I}_2$) does not change the matrix: When $p=\sigma^x,\sigma^y$ or $\sigma^z$, rotation matrices $R\in \{R_x(\pi/2), R_y(\pi/2), R_z(\pi/2)\}$ equally mix the different directions: where $k,l=x,y,z$ and $\epsilon_{klm}$ is the Levi-Civita tensor.
 Eq.~\eqref{eq:rotation 1 qubit 3} reduces to: